ShaneWeinstock/Case_Study_2/README.md

 ## Change col names in the smaller dataframe
 ### names <- c( "Attrition", "Age", "Gender", "M.S.D", "YOS", "Education", "Title", "Income.mos", "mlg.Home")
 ### Small <- setNames (Small, names)

-### library(plyr)

 ##  DF Small, change in the Attrition column all Yes answers to 1 and all No answers to 0
 ### Small$Attrition <- revalue(Small$Attrition, c("Yes"=1, "No" = 0))

-##  show the dataframe Small was revalued with 1's and 0's in the Attrition column
+##  Show the dataframe Small was revalued with 1's and 0's in the Attrition column
 ### head(Small$Attrition)

-## #create a dataframe called True.Attrition out of the dataframe Small.
+## Create a dataframe called True.Attrition out of the dataframe Small.
 Pull out only the rows in Small for when the Attrition column is = 1
 ### True.Attrition<- subset(Small, Small$Attrition==1)

 ## show only the variables names the dataframe True.Attrition